 There are now more options than ever for pre-made dehydrated meals but making your own trail food doesn’t have to be hard and you’ll feel proud that you did it yourself!

-Its been a couple of weeks since my marathon food prep weekend for our thru hike of the Superior Hiking Trail and I’m excited to finally share my planning, process and homemade recipes here!
+Its been a couple of weeks since my marathon food prep weekend for our thru hike of the Superior Hiking Trail and I’m excited to finally share my planning and food prep process….unfortunately, I kind of did things backwards and didn’t do a great job of keeping track of what I put together, so no recipes.
 Planning to feed myself for over 2 weeks on the trail started with good intentions but got a little fragmented due to some unexpected family events.
 In the end, it all turned out fine anyway.
 Proof that you can design and execute a perfect plan or can throw together a backpacking meal out of a combo of store bought ingredients and still survive.

 It has been said that hunger is the best spice, so I’m totally going with that!